BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab3.md

 ### P7: FTP Installation, Configuration, and User Management
 1. Install an FTP server by installing `vsftpd`
 1. Restrict `ftp` users to their home directories
-1. Connect to the FTP server from your `lab-3-kali` machine using`ftpuser`

 ### P8: FTP Security
 1. Disable anonymous login to the FTP server.